 Samcart Pro costs $99 per month while ThriveCart offers only a one-time payment of $495, meaning that you pay for it once and never to pay again.
 And enjoy future upgrades and updates.

 No recurring fee involved using ThriveCart.

-Here’s another thing; You get access to everything inside of ThriveCart at that same lifetime deal – so, by comparison, you get the equivalent of what you get on the $199/mo plan of Samcart.
+Here’s another thing; You get access to everything inside of ThriveCart at that same lifetime license – so, by comparison, you get the equivalent of what you get on the $199/mo plan of Samcart.